 Admission Requirements & Details

-The information regarding admissions below may give you an idea of the candidates ASU accepts.
-The details may include admissions application requirements and recommendations, SAT/ACT scores of students who were accepted, as well as any AP credits that may be transferred.
-This information can be used to get a better feeling of your chances of getting accepted to ASU.
+The information regarding admissions below may give you an idea of the candidates Alcorn State University accepts.
+The details may include admissions application requirements and recommendations, as well as any AP credits that may be transferred.

 College Credits Accepted